 It's hard to ignore the benefits of storage virtualization.
 The hardware transparency provided by server virtualization has been long embraced by IT professionals, but many are ignoring the same benefits which are provided by storage virtualization.
 If you've been scared off by storage virtualization sticker shock in the past, the low-priced enterprise-class software storage virtualization products on the market today are worth another look.

-About the author: Chris Wolf, MCSE, MCSE, MCT, CCNA, is a Microsoft MVP for Windows Server-File System/Storage and the Computer and Information Systems Department Head for the ECPI College of Technology online campus.
+Chris Wolf, MCSE, MCSE, MCT, CCNA, is a Microsoft MVP for Windows Server-File System/Storage and the Computer and Information Systems Department Head for the ECPI College of Technology online campus.
 He also works as an independent consultant, specializing in the areas of virtualization, enterprise storage, and network infrastructure management.
 Chris is the author of Virtualization: From the Desktop to the Enterprise (Apress), Troubleshooting Microsoft Technologies (Addison Wesley) and a contributor to the Windows Server 2003 Deployment Kit (Microsoft Press).